19hours/sg-statutes/Acts/Building Control Act.md

 (b) within 7 days thereafter, notify the Commissioner of Building Control of that substitute appointment.

-(7) A qualified person who is appointed under section 8 or 11 to supervise the carrying out of any building works, or the geotechnical aspects of any underground building works, shall not supervise —
+(7) A qualified person who is appointed under section 8 or 11 to supervise the carrying out of any building works, or the geotechnical aspects of any geotechnical building works, shall not supervise —

 (a) any works relating to the structural elements of any major building works; or

-(b) the geotechnical aspects of the underground building works,
+(b) the geotechnical aspects of the geotechnical building works,

 if he, or any nominee of his, is a partner, an officer or an employee of —